grassrootseconomics/org-website/content/blog/un-announcement.rst

 :date: Nov 5, 2018
 :slug: un-announcement

-:summary: On October 25th Will Ruddick along with Galia Bernartzi from Bancor addressed the UN regarding the potential impacts of blockchain technolog
+:summary: On October 25th Will Ruddick along with Galia Bernartzi from Bancor addressed the UN regarding the potential impacts of blockchain technology